 That addition alone makes the standard Kindle a great choice for first-time buyers, but it has another exciting feature: Audible integration.
 You can pair Bluetooth earbuds to the Kindle and stream audiobooks from the e-reader, making it an even more exciting choice.
 Considering the Kindle costs just $90, you are getting excellent value for your money.

 But the best feature this time around is the IPX8 rating, which gives you the ability to take the e-reader to the pool or read in the tub.
 With 8GB of storage, you will be able to store up to a thousand e-books or a few hundred audiobooks.
-The screen of the Paperwhite sits flush with the body, and the upgrades on offer here make it the default choice if you're looking for a new Kindle in 2021.
+If you want 24 more gigs of storage and wireless charging, you can get the pricier Kindle Paperwhite Signature Edition.
+The screen of the Paperwhite sits flush with the body, and the upgrades on offer here make it the default choice if you're looking for a new Kindle in 2022.

 The Kindle Oasis stands out from the rest of the Kindles just on the basis of its physical page turn buttons.
 The buttons provide a level of tactility that just makes it more pleasurable to use the e-reader, and the 7-inch e-ink 300ppi screen is fabulous.
 You get 25 LEDs embedded underneath the panel that provide a uniform backlight, and there's an ambient light sensor that dynamically adjusts the light based on your surroundings.